carneiroDotDev/agentic-ai-ws/AgenticAIFrameworks/ai-sdk/README.md

 - **Smart File Handling**: Automatically adds `.md` extension - just say "shopping-list"
 - **Auto Task Formatting**: "add do homework" → "- [ ] Do homework"
 - **Task Operations**: Complete, delete, or update tasks with simple commands
-- **Verbose Tool Logging**: See detailed information about every tool call including call number, tool name, and full response
+- **Verbose Tool Logging**: See detailed information about every tool call including:
+  - 📤 Tool Request (parameters sent to the tool)
+  - 📥 Tool Response (result from the tool)
+  - 💭 LLM Processing (how the LLM processes the results)
 - **Real-time Action Indicators**: Visual feedback with emoji indicators (📝 📖 🗑️ ✅ ❌)
 - **File-based Storage**: All todos stored in markdown files in a sandboxed `todos` folder
 - **Agent Loop**: Demonstrates how AI agents can use tools to accomplish tasks